TechDudeSid/Unet_models/README.md

 - `Camera based prediction.py`: Script for capturing real-time frames from a webcam, segmenting the images, and determining directional guidance based on object position.
 - `Image Browse and predict.py`: Script for selecting an image file, performing segmentation, and displaying the results along with directional guidance.
 - `multi_unet_model.py`: Script defining the multi-class U-Net model used for segmentation.
-- `MixedField_V2.hdf5`: Pre-trained weights for the U-Net model.
+- `MixedField_V2.hdf5`: Pre-trained weights for the U-Net model which was trained using [Mississippi State University's Dataset](https://www.cavs.msstate.edu/resources/autonomous_dataset.php).

 ## Requirements
 - Python 3.x